- If you're not really a fan of uTorrent, but still got it as a side dish when downloading another app, worry not - there are ways to remove it.

 Therefore, we enlisted two ways to remove it, so make sure to check them out if you want uTorrent out of the picture.

-How to forcefully uninstall uTorrent
+How to uninstall uTorrent from Windows 10 PC

-Solution 1 – Clean registry entries and delete the application manually
+2. Clean registry entries and delete the application manually

 Downloading and installing uTorrent from the official website will place it with the other applications in the Program Files folder.
 You should be able to find it in the Control Panel and uninstall it with ease.